JaagaStartup/JaagaStartup.github.io/pages/pricing.md

 ---
 layout: page
-title: "Affordable coworking in central Bangalore"
+title: Affordable coworking in central Bangalore
-permalink: "/pricing/"
+permalink: /pricing/
+published: true
 ---

 We offer multiple membership levels starting at Rs.
 250. All membership plans are billed per person.
 All plans include high-speed internet, free access to meeting areas and unlimited self-serve tea/coffee.
 Service tax at 15% is charged extra.